Forgotten password?

 Hepatotoxicity

-• Causes at least 3-fold (upper limit of normal; ULN) elevation of liver aminotransferases (ALT and AST) in about 11% of patients, accompanied by elevated bilirubin in a small number of cases.
-Because these changes are a marker for potential serious liver injury, serum aminotransferase levels must be measured prior to initiation of treatment and then monthly (see WARNINGS: Potential Liver Injury and DOSAGE AND ADMINISTRATION).
-In the post-marketing period, in the setting of close monitoring, rare cases of unexplained hepatic cirrhosis were reported after prolonged (> 12 months) therapy with TRACLEER® in patients with multiple co-morbidities and drug therapies.
-There have also been rare reports of liver failure.
-The contribution of TRACLEER® in these cases could not be excluded.
+• In clinical studies, Tracleer caused at least 3-fold upper limit of normal (ULN) elevation of liver aminotransferases (ALT and AST) in about 11% of patients, accompanied by elevated bilirubin in a small number of cases.
+Because these changes are a marker for potential serious hepatotoxicity, serum aminotransferase levels must be measured prior to initiation of treatment and then monthly.
+In the postmarketing period, in the setting of close monitoring, rare cases of unexplained hepatic cirrhosis were reported after prolonged (> 12 months) therapy with Tracleer in patients with multiple comorbidities and drug therapies.
+There have also been reports of liver failure.
+The contribution of Tracleer in these cases could not be excluded.

-• In at least one case the initial presentation (after > 20 months of treatment) included pronounced elevations in aminotransferases and bilirubin levels accompanied by nonspecific symptoms, all of which resolved slowly over time after discontinuation of TRACLEER®.
-This case reinforces the importance of strict adherence to the monthly monitoring schedule for the duration of treatment and the treatment algorithm, which includes stopping TRACLEER® with a rise of aminotransferases accompanied by signs or symptoms of liver dysfunction. (see DOSAGE AND ADMINISTRATION).
+• In at least one case, the initial presentation (after > 20 months of treatment) included pronounced elevations in aminotransferases and bilirubin levels accompanied by non-specific symptoms, all of which resolved slowly over time after discontinuation of Tracleer.
+This case reinforces the importance of strict adherence to the monthly monitoring schedule for the duration of treatment and the treatment algorithm, which includes stopping Tracleer with a rise of aminotransferases accompanied by signs or symptoms of liver dysfunction.

-• Elevations in aminotransferases require close attention (see DOSAGE AND ADMINISTRATION).
-TRACLEER® should generally be avoided in patients with elevated aminotransferases (> 3 x ULN) at baseline because monitoring liver injury may be more difficult.
-If liver aminotransferase elevations are accompanied by clinical symptoms of liver injury (such as nausea, vomiting, fever, abdominal pain, jaundice, or unusual lethargy or fatigue) or increases in bilirubin ≥ 2 x ULN, treatment should be stopped.
-There is no experience with the re-introduction of TRACLEER® in these circumstances.
+• Elevations in aminotransferases require close attention.
+Tracleer should generally be avoided in patients with elevated aminotransferases (> 3 × ULN) at baseline because monitoring for hepatotoxicity may be more difficult.
+If liver aminotransferase elevations are accompanied by clinical symptoms of hepatotoxicity (such as nausea, vomiting, fever, abdominal pain, jaundice, or unusual lethargy or fatigue) or increases in bilirubin ?
+2 × ULN, treatment with Tracleer should be stopped.
+There is no experience with the reintroduction of Tracleer in these circumstances.

-• TRACLEER® (bosentan) is very likely to produce major birth defects if used by pregnant women, as this effect has been seen consistently when it is administered to animals (see CONTRAINDICATIONS).
-Therefore, pregnancy must be excluded before the start of treatment with TRACLEER® and prevented thereafter by the use of a reliable method of contraception.
-Hormonal contraceptives, including oral, injectable, transdermal, and implantable contraceptives should not be used as the sole means of contraception because these may not be effective in patients receiving TRACLEER® (see Precautions: Drug Interactions).
-Therefore, effective contraception through additional forms of contraception must be practiced.
-Monthly pregnancy tests should be obtained.
+• Tracleer is likely to cause major birth defects if used by pregnant females based on animal data.
+Therefore, pregnancy must be excluded before the start of treatment with Tracleer.
+Throughout treatment and for one month after stopping Tracleer, females of reproductive potential must use two reliable methods of contraception unless the patient has an intrauterine device (IUD) or tubal sterilization, in which case no other contraception is needed.
+Hormonal contraceptives, including oral, injectable, transdermal, and implantable contraceptives should not be used as the sole means of contraception because these may not be effective in patients receiving Tracleer.
+Obtain monthly pregnancy tests.

 • Avoid use in patients with elevated aminotransferases (> 3 x ULN) at baseline because monitoring liver injury may be more difficult.